Advanced. (post A level or equivalent entry).

 Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.

-The module is taught entirely in Portuguese.
-Texts in Portuguese, as well as video and audio resources relating to Portugal, Brazil and other Lusophone countries form the basis of an intensive and active learning experience.
+The module is taught entirely in Spanish.
+Texts from Spanish resources, video and audio relating to Spain and Latin America, form the basis of an intensive and active learning experience.

 By the end of the module, students will have:

 - developed competencies in a broad range of complex and non-routine language tasks across a wide and often unpredictable variety of contexts;

 - consolidated and expanded grammatical and syntactical competencies;